 My Op Shop Purchases

-This week on Instagram I shared these pictures of my op shop purchases (Some people call them thrift shops but here in South Australia we call them op shops).
+This week on Instagram I shared these pictures of my op shop purchases (some people call them thrift shops but here in South Australia we call them op shops).
 I asked in my Instagram stories “Have you been to an op shop lately?” and 20% of respondents said yes.
 I would LOVE for that number to be higher so I’m on a mission to demystify op shops and open your minds to shopping in op shops rather than just dropping stuff off at them.

-If you don’t shop at op shops, I need to start by staying I was one of you not long ago.
+If you don’t shop at op shops, I need to start by saying I was one of you not long ago.
 I used to call myself an “Op shop Dropper Offer-er” (that is a completely made up word but I think it works)!
 I would regularly drop things at op shop but I didn’t make an effort to shop in them.

-My deep dive journey into understanding more about op shops and second hand items started in 2018 when my dear friend Emma went a year without buying anything new for herself, her husband and her two young children, a newborn and a four year old.
+My deep dive journey into understanding more about op shops and second hand items started in 2018 when my dear friend Emma went a year without buying anything new for herself, her husband and her two young children(a new-born and a four year old).
 Emma’s journey really opened my eyes to the beautiful pieces she found for her home and her family’s wardrobes from op shops, Gumtree, Buy Nothing groups and Facebook Marketplace and also the environmental impact of our “Buy all the things” and “I NEED it now” culture.

 The marketing world sucks us into a “You must buy this” vortex particularly when you have children.
-It was eye opening to see Emma navigate having a newborn during her buy nothing new year.
+It was eye opening to see Emma navigate having a new-born during her buy nothing new year.
 Kids really do not need as much stuff as we think!